ssbc/go-ssb/README.md

 ## Running go-sbot

-The tool in `cmd/go-sbot` is similar to [ssb-server](https://github.com/ssbc/ssb-server) (previously called scuttlebot or sbot for short)
+The tool in `cmd/go-sbot` is similar to [ssb-server](https://github.com/ssbc/ssb-server) (previously called scuttlebot or sbot for short).

+See the [quick start](./docs/quick-start.md) document for a walkthrough and getting started tour.

 ## Bootstrapping from an existing key-pair